FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2019-05-22-Write-and-Submit-a-Sitemap.md

  "dateCreated": "2019-05-22",
  "dateModified": "2019-05-22",
  "description": "Are Game Designers Using SEO?", "articleBody": "Sitemaps are a UTF-8 encoded XML or TXT file that assist search engines in crawling and indexing your website.
 They are relatively simple to create and are not much more than a list of every URL or HTML file your site is comprised of.
-The easiest way to make a sitemap is just open a text editor and drop in the URL for each page of your website you'd like to have indexed.
+The easiest way to make a sitemap is to open a text editor and drop in the URL for each page of your website you'd like to have indexed.
 Build a list of your webpages and save it as a UTF-8 encoded TXT file.", "author": {
     "@type": "Person",
     "name": "Ryan Buller"